DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure - Jobs/execution.md

 1. Create the MQTT Template that assigns your device to the Data Hub.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

-2. Select your Data Hub.
+2. Select your Data Hub ("IoT Central connector").
 Click on "Next".
 ![KEYNOA](/img/KEYNOA/IoT-Central/MQTT-template-1.png)

-3. Fill in the device details
+3. Fill in the device details.

     Device Property ("Device Model")
     your-device-model-number ("eval-kit")

-This property will be matched against the information the device provides about itself during the onboarding process.
-When it matches the template will be selected to configure the device.
+These properties will be matched against the information the device provides about itself during the onboarding process.
+If it matches the template, the template will be selected to configure the device.

 4. Click on "Next".
 ![KEYNOA](/img/KEYNOA/MQTT-template-2.png)

-5. Give the template an identifier.
+5. Give the template an identifier name.
 Click on "Save".

     Identifier Name ("Azure IoT MQTT template")